Backtracking in Action: Sudoku and N-Queens

 var generateBinaryNumber = function(n) {};

-The input of the function is a positive integer n
+The function takes a positive integer n

 For example, if n = 3